apple/foundationdb/documentation/sphinx/source/disk-snapshot-backup.rst

     whitelist_binpath = "/bin/snap_create.sh"

-* ``snapshot create program`` should capture any additional data needed to restore the cluster.
+* ``snapshot create binary`` should capture any additional data needed to restore the cluster.
 Additional data can be stored as tags in cloud environments or it can be stored in an additional file/directory in the ``datadir`` and then snapshotted.
 The section :ref:`disk-snapshot-backup-specification` describes the recommended specification of the list of things that can be gathered by the binary.
 * Program should return a non-zero status for any failures and zero for success
 * If the ``snapshot create binary`` process takes longer than 5 minutes to return a status then it will be killed and ``snapshot`` command will fail.
 Timeout of 5 minutes is configurable and can be set with ``SNAP_CREATE_MAX_TIMEOUT`` config parameter in :ref:`foundationdb-conf-fdbserver`.
 Since the default value is large enough, there should not be a need to modify this configuration.